 There’s no question that these three functions alone are powerful.
 However, a more detailed examination is needed to ensure that you can effectively implement Data Center SSO with your current infrastructure.

-The following two questions are aimed at clearing that part of the dilemma, before we embark on additional functional requirements.
+The following two questions are aimed at clearing up that part of the dilemma, before we embark on additional functional requirements.

 Question 3: Do you have different naming conventions on the Identity Provider and in the local Atlassian directories?